GoogleContainerTools/skaffold/docs/content/en/docs/design/config.md

   # deploy definition
 ```

+Here `cfg1` and `cfg2` are independent skaffold configurations.
+Running `skaffold dev` for instance will execute actions from both these configurations.
+You could also run `skaffold dev -m cfg1` to only activate the `cfg1` configuration and skip `cfg2`.

+## Configuration dependencies

+In addition to authoring configurations in a `skaffold.yaml` file, we can also import other existing configurations as dependencies.
+Skaffold manages all imported and defined configurations in the same session.
+It also ensures all artifacts in a required config are built prior to those in current config (provided the artifacts have dependencies defined); and all deploys in required configs are applied prior to those in current config.

+{{< alert title="Note:" >}}
+Running `skaffold <command> -m <config-name>` will filter to the specified target configuration, but also include the transitive closure of all other configurations in its dependency graph.
+For instance, if a config `cfg1` imported `cfg2` as a dependency while `cfg2` imported `cfg3` and `cfg4`, then running `skaffold dev -m cfg1` would activate all of `cfg1`, `cfg2`, `cfg3` and `cfg4` and execute them in dependency order.
+{{< /alert >}}

+### Local config dependency

+Consider the same `skaffold.yaml` defined above.
 Configurations `cfg1` and `cfg2` from the above file can be imported as dependencies in your current config, via:

 ```yaml
 apiVersion: skaffold/v2beta11